59 LAB: Better Viz

 - Critiquing visualizations that misrepresent data

-- Constructing datasets suitable for visual analysis
+- Exploring and understanding datasets for visual analysis

 Getting started